-The blank symbol in the programming steps indicates numbers that you will need to enter, one number per blank.
+The blank symbol \ in the programming steps indicates numbers that you will need to enter, one number per blank.

-The amount of telephone numbers that can be programmed into the system is dependent on the memory size ordered.
+The amount of telephone numbers that can be programmed into the standard 1802 system is dependent on the memory size ordered.
 Memory sizes available are 125 - 500 - 1000.
+The 1802-EPD model has a standard memory size of 100.
 The memory size also determines the number of four-digit entry codes (memory size + 12) that can be programmed into the system.
 Five-digit entry codes are limited to six.